Ved Vignan Mahavidyapeeth De-Addiction and Research Centre

 Counseling to chemical abuse persons and their family members.

-Instilling a sense of spirituality in the minds of the addicts through daily practice of Yoga and Sudarshan Kriya (a particular breathing technique after Pranayama) along with many other activities.
+Instilling a sense of spirituality in the minds of the Substance abuser through daily practice of Yoga and Sudarshan Kriya (a particular breathing technique) along with many other activities.

-Devising means of social integration for recovered addicts.
+Devising means of social integration for recovered patients.

 Campaigning against spread of HIV / AIDS.

-Ved Vignan Mahavidyapeeth De-Addiction and Research Centre, a physical, therapeutic and spiritual treatment centre, was inaugurated on 9th November, 2003, by the then Hon'ble State Health Minister of West Bengal, Sri Surya Kanta Mishra, and started functioning with the objectives of:
+Ved Vignan Mahavidyapeeth De-Addiction and Research Centre, VVMDRC, a physical, mental and spiritual treatment Centre, was inaugurated on 9th November, 2003, by the then Hon'ble State Health Minister of West Bengal, Sri Surya Kanta Mishra, and started functioning with the following objectives:

-To make recovery available for the drug addicts/alcoholics.
+To make recovery available for the drug abusers/alcoholism.

 Achieving de-addiction and abstinence from drugs and alcohol for life.